kitesi/music/README.md

         z.mp3
 ```

-This program does not currently check if it follows it.
+This program does not currently check if the path follows the format.

-## Usage

 ### Playing Music